 Manhattan may just be one the five boroughs in New York, but with a population of 1.6 million people it's still immense and the most visited of them all.
 Getting around requires some careful planning to save commute time and money.
 The key to our trip was having a flexible plan to follow.
 It might not make much sense to you, but let me explain.

 New York has many attractions outdoors, but there are also quite a few that are indoors.
 Thus, if you're visiting New York in winter like we did spend as much time as possible outside but plan to take specific indoor breaks to 1) warm up and 2) let your baby spend time outside the stroller without the snowsuit.
 You can also use these breaks to feed your baby, eat, or simply rest while eating great NYC food.
 If it suddenly starts to rain or snow, it won't feel as if you're wasting your time seeking shelter while the poor weather rolls by... if it ever does.
 We applied this simple concept during our time in New York, and adapted our sightseeing to the weather with flexible discount passes too.

 Make Travel Easy and Save Money

 Many of New York's attraction include purchasing tickets for entrances and tours you might want to join for sightseeing.
-There's also the hop on/ hop off buses I mentioned before that make travel easy, and while I'm not a big fan of these I do agree that they're very useful when you have a limited amount of time or the weather isn't good.
+There's also the hop on/ hop off buses I mentioned before that make travel easy and are very useful when you have a limited amount of time or the weather isn't good.

 Day 1: The Financial District & Sunset Hudson River Cruise